The Skin is the largest organ in the body.

 Skin lesions, innocuous or otherwise, have been known to prevent marriages and they have been known to break up marriages.
 By the time the patient reaches the clinic door, he or she is a mess and worried sick whether they will transmit it to their near and dear ones.
 Mothers were scared to cuddle their children.
 Intimacy in the marriage would have taken a toll.
 Dysmorphism was at its worst in the Dermatology clinics.

-Dermatology they come with baggage.
+Dermatology patients come with baggage.
 Undiluted fear.
 The line between the Psyche and the Soma is a thin one.
 They are anxious , depressed, tired and often sleep deprived, especially if they are in on an itch-scratch cycle.
 Dermatology patients with chronic illnesses need to be handled with kid gloves.
 Sometimes they need a psychiatric evaluation and a small dose of an antidepressant to tide them over.
 Suggesting this in the Dermatology can sometimes cost you the patient.
 I came to see her about my skin and she is referring me to the Psychiatric Clinic .
 What is wrong with her ?